 For traceability, transparency and to avoid double counting, CORCs are issued in the Puro Registry where their complete lifecycle is recorded, from issuance to retirement, as emphasized by the likes of Voluntary Carbon Markets Integrity Initiative and ICROA.

-To fulfill corporate climate claims, buyers assign an organization as beneficiary to the CORCs and retire them in the registry, so no other organization can claim the carbon credit.
+To fulfill corporate climate claims, buyers assign an organization as the beneficiary to the CORCs and retire them in the registry, so no other organization can claim the carbon credit.
 Anyone can go to registry.puro.earth to search for corporations that have made carbon removal claims based on CORCs and find project information and retirement purpose.

 Puro Standard Governance